 - Develop key skills such as teamwork; independence, resilience; responsibility; and communication;

-- Ensure students have a wide knowledge of career opportunities in a local and wider national context;
+- Ensure pupils have a wide knowledge of career opportunities in a local and wider national context;

-- Provide students with leadership opportunities to develop strength of character and self-confidence;
+- Provide pupils with leadership opportunities to develop strength of character and self-confidence;

 - Ensure pupils' have wider opportunities to develop an interest and fascination in subjects and topics that interest them or that might interest them;